bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

    generalize it to apply to *any* functionals of that form, developing variational calculus in the process.

 So why did we introduce all of these seemingly random expressions?
-Well it turns out that it's because of the
+It turns out that they are useful for the
 `principle of least action <https://en.wikipedia.org/wiki/Stationary-action_principle>`__:

     The path taken by the system between times :math:`t_1` and :math:`t_2` and